Jeezman/taskflow/notes.md

-Testing notes in the matrix
+Testing notes in the matrix lets goo